eelcohn/ZehnderComfoair/README.md

 #### Command 0x05: ???

 #### Command 0x06: Main unit is available for linking
 When the main unit is powered on it will be available for 10 minutes for linking to remote devices.
-During these 10 minutes the main unit will transmit the *0x05: Available for linking* packet every 420 ms.
+During these 10 minutes the main unit will transmit the *0x05: Available for linking* frame every 420 ms.
 | Offset  | Size   	| Value   	  | Description 	|
 |:------: |:------:	|:----------: |-------------	|
 |         | 6 bits	| 11110101b   | Preamble |